chrisbroski/index-readme/README.md

 ####Unordered Lists

-Should use asterisks, pluses and hyphens interchangeably
+Should use asterisks, pluses and hyphens interchangeably (do hyphens later)

 *   Red
 +   Green
--   Blue
+*   Blue

 Ordered lists use numbers followed by periods